Questions about the course

 Any motivated student should be given the chance to benefit from an AP course.

 - The AP Spanish Language and Culture Course and Exam Description (.pdf/2.07MB) defines the course.
 If you download only one thing this year, make this it.

 - Starting in August 2019, you will have access to AP Classroom, a dedicated online platform designed to support you and your students throughout your AP experience.
 The platform features a variety of powerful resources and tools to give you year-long support and enable your students to receive meaningful feedback on their progress as they prepare for the AP Exam.
 Professional development such as one-day workshops, specialty conferences, and weeklong AP Summer Institutes are great for novices and experts alike.
 These interactive online modules provide you with strategies, resources, and activities for teaching an effective AP world language and culture course.
 The AP Spanish Language Teacher Community gives you the opportunity to learn from colleagues and create a library of resources.

 This course can be taught as a yearlong course or in a block schedule.
 If a course is completed at the end of the fall semester, students should review in the spring to ensure that they are prepared to do well on the exam.

 The AP Course Audit is a course authorization process that provides teachers and administrators with guidelines and requirements for offering AP courses.
 It also ensures that AP courses across high schools meet the same college-level criteria.

 Yes.
 Every school wishing to offer an AP course must participate in the AP Course Audit.

-The AP Course Audit website will give you the tools you’ll need to create and submit your syllabus for authorization, including information and guidelines, sample syllabi, and a tutorial.
+The AP Course Audit website will give you the tools you’ll need to create and submit your syllabus for authorization, including information and guidelines.